ingallslab/Cells2Vec/README.md

 ### Results and Visualization

- - `checkpoints` directory: Plots and CSV results of regression will be generated here.
+ - `checkpoints` directory: Plots and CSV results of regression will be generated here, along with the model checkpoint(s).
  - `runs` directory: Tensorboard logs saved here

 ## Usage